Why Build a Barndominium? 5 Convincing Reasons

 If you’re considering building a new home, you might want to take a closer look at barndominiums.
-While these metal-framed homes, often referred to as barndos, have been around for several years, they’re becoming increasingly popular for numerous reasons.
+While these metal-framed homes (often referred to as barndos), have been around for several years, they’re becoming increasingly popular for numerous reasons.

-Another significant benefit of a barndominium is the speed at which it can be built.
-Most builders who have been around for a while will tell you, building a house from the ground up is no easy task.
+Another significant benefit of building a barndominium is the speed at which it can be built.
+Most builders who have been around for a while will tell you that building a house from the ground up is no easy task.

 Although every builder has their timeframe, and countless variables may affect the timeline, the 4-6 month ballpark is a good reference for an average barndominium build time.

 Barndominiums are inherently constructed differently from traditional stick-built homes.
 This leaves the possibility of large open floorplans with extremely high ceilings.
-The open concept trend has been around for years, but barndos happen to take it to the next level.
+The open-concept trend has been around for years, but barndos happen to take it to the next level.

 Most building professionals will tell you, an average stick-framed home has a lifespan of around 20 years before needing some exterior repair or replacement.
 Barndominiums, on the other hand, can last upwards of 30+ years.

-Barndos typically stay away from traditional exterior materials such as vinyl or wood plank; instead, you can select from a myriad of colors of siding and trim on smooth, untextured corrugated R-panel sheets.
+Barndos typically stay away from traditional exterior materials, such as vinyl or wood plank.
+Instead, you can select from a myriad of colors for siding and trim on smooth, untextured corrugated R-panel sheets.

 This versatile style of home lets you combine different elements to make your style.
-Whether you choose a vibrant and classy blue with bright white trim and accents, or you’re going for something with more sophistication, such as a charcoal gray with black trim, the possibilities are endless.
+Whether you choose a vibrant and classy blue with bright white trim and accents, or something with more sophistication, such as a charcoal gray with black trim, the possibilities are endless!

 If you’re looking for an option with more space than traditional homes can offer, consider checking out barndominiums.
 You’ll find they’re an excellent option for all types of homeowners, and you’re sure to find a style you like.